UPS workers approve 5-year contract, capping contentious negotiations that threatened deliveries

 UPS says that by the end of the new contract, the average UPS full-time driver will make about $170,000 annually in pay and benefits.
 It’s not clear how much of that figure benefits account for.

-Union members, angered by a contract they say union leadership forced on them five years ago, argued that they have shouldered the more than 140% profit growth at UPS as the pandemic increased delivery demand.
+Union members, angered by a contract they say union leadership forced on them five years ago, argued in the lead up to the deal that they have shouldered the more than 140% profit growth at UPS as the pandemic increased delivery demand.
 Unionized workers said they wanted to fix what they saw as a bad contract.

-The Teamsters’ leadership was upended two years ago with the election of O’Brien, a vocal critic of union President James Hoffa — son of the famed Teamsters firebrand — who signed off on the previous contract.
+The Teamsters’ leadership was upended two years ago with the election of O’Brien, a vocal critic of union President James Hoffa — son of the famed Teamsters firebrand — who signed off on the previous contract in 2018.

 The 24 million packages UPS ships daily amount to about a quarter of all U.S. parcel volume, according to the global shipping and logistics firm Pitney Bowes.
 UPS says that’s equivalent to about 6% of the nation’s gross domestic product.